MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-logicaldiskbasedonvolumeset.md

 ---
-Description: 'The CIM\_LogicalDiskBasedOnVolumeSet association relates logical disks with the volume on which they are found.
-Logical disks can be based on a single volume (for example, exposed by a software volume manager) or a disk partition.'
+Description: The CIM\_LogicalDiskBasedOnVolumeSet association relates logical disks with the volume on which they are found.
+Logical disks can be based on a single volume (for example, exposed by a software volume manager) or a disk partition.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '15a588c9-a6b0-4393-927f-8e8818315542'
+ms.assetid: 15a588c9-a6b0-4393-927f-8e8818315542
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_LogicalDiskBasedOnVolumeSet class'
+title: CIM\_LogicalDiskBasedOnVolumeSet class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_LogicalDiskBasedOnVolumeSet class